-Turn right from the rear exit of the museum and visit the 1860s farm complete with pastures with grazing sheep, an old school house (with adjacent outhouse), a barn and poultry coop, complete with an old-fashioned hill-side root cellar.
+Turn right from the rear exit of the museum and visit the 1860s farm, complete with pastures with grazing sheep.
+Plus, an old school house (with an adjacent outhouse), a barn, and a poultry coop complete with an old-fashioned hill-side root cellar.

-Circle back and tour the 1890s farm with an 1890-era house, barn, a blacksmith shop attended by a real blacksmith, tool shed, chicken coop and vegetable garden.
+Circle back and tour the 1890s farm with an 1890-era house, barn, and a blacksmith shop attended by a real blacksmith, tool shed, chicken coop, and vegetable garden.

 Visitors are asked to use caution when approaching the farm animals and to refrain from feeding or petting them.
-Also, it is advisable to wear sturdy shoes during the walking tour of the farms, as it can get quite muddy in places.
+Also, it is advisable to wear sturdy shoes during the walking tour of the farms.
+The reason for that is that it can get quite muddy in places.
 Clean restrooms are located inside the museum building.

-The Littleton Museum is accredited by the American Alliance of Museums and was Colorado’s first museum to become an Affiliate of the Smithsonian Institution.
+The Littleton Museum is accredited by the American Alliance of Museums.
+It was Colorado’s first museum to become an Affiliate of the Smithsonian Institution.
 The museum is closed on Mondays and holidays.